Analysis | What Sharia Law for Afghan Women Under the Taliban Might Mean

 • It’s often said that under sharia, a woman’s testimony is worth half that of a man’s.
 This is based on a Koranic verse that says: “And if there are not two men [available], then [bring] a man and two women from those whom you accept as witnesses.”
 The passage is about the necessity of having witnesses to a business contract where one of the parties is “of limited understanding.”
 Some scholars argue that at the time the verse was written, it was rare for women to have business experience and that its purpose was not to impugn women’s credibility generally.

 • The Koran states that a woman should not reveal her beauty to men beyond her family.
-Many Islamic jurists have ruled that this requires women to cover their hair and others their face.
+Some Islamic jurists have ruled that this requires women to cover their hair and others their faces.
+But many Muslims around the world take it to mean simply that women should dress and behave modestly in public.

+• Sharia establishes that a woman has the right to choose a husband.
+The Koran dates to a time of warfare in Arabia that created many widows and fatherless children.
+It permits men to take up to four wives.
+Polygamy is legal in many Muslim-majority countries, though not the norm.

 3. How does sharia get reflected in national laws?

 Sharia is cited as either “a source” or “the source” of legislation in many constitutions across the Muslim world.
 Women are most affected by the provisions concerning family or personal status.
-That means they often don’t have the same rights as men when it comes to matters such as marriage, divorce and inheritance.
-The disparity between women’s rights in relatively liberal Iraq versus conservative Iran reflects the latitude that political leaders take in interpreting what it means to base law on sharia.
-Iraq’s 2005 constitution is among those that guarantee equality between the sexes.
-Meanwhile, in Iran, women have limited freedom of movement and face edicts on what they can wear, as they did in Afghanistan when the Taliban were previously in power from 1996 to 2001.
+That often means they don’t have the same rights as men when it comes to matters such as marriage, divorce and inheritance.
+Their rights vary from country to country, reflecting the latitude that political leaders take in interpreting what it means to base law on sharia.
+For example, Iraq’s 2005 constitution is among those that guarantee equality between the sexes.
+Meanwhile, in Iran, women have limited freedom of movement and face edicts on what they can wear.
 In Saudi Arabia, where the Muslim holy city of Mecca is, sharia was interpreted until recently to limit women’s travel and employment and their right to drive a vehicle.

 4. What can be expected from the Taliban now?

 As they consolidate power in Afghanistan, the Taliban appear to be projecting a softer image as they court legitimacy from outside powers.
 Many doubt that the group has changed its views on women’s rights in any fundamental way.
 It justified its previous positions as based on Islamic law.
-And in the areas it controlled before it emerged victorious over the U.S.-backed government, it dispensed violent reprisals against women for violations of its interpretations.
+In the areas it controlled before it emerged victorious over the U.S.-backed government, it dispensed violent reprisals against women for violations of its interpretations.
+The group’s leaders now say they will allow women in Afghanistan to have jobs.
+But militants in northern areas have recently told some female employees of Afghanistan International Bank, the country’s largest by assets, to leave and go home, a bank official said.
+Reports have also emerged of forced marriages.

 More stories like this are available on bloomberg.com